globalvisionmedia/oauth2-myob/README.md

         'companyName'             => 'yourCompany'      // The name of your company file.
 This appears in the "Welcome" screen when you log into MYOB
     ]);

+# Tip (also applies to other providers)
     You can also pass a second parameter containing a collaborator for your httpClient (see sample application for an example).
     Doing that means you can define your own Guzzle client and do things such as:

       1. Setting Guzzle into debug mode, or
       2. Adding a rate limiter.